vlang/v/doc/docs.md

 voidptr
 ```

-Please note that unlike C and Go, `int` is always a 32 bit integer.
+Please note that unlike C and Go, `int` is always a 32-bit integer in V.

 ## Strings